MingyuYang-Yale/BENG469/SP25/Lab4-scRNAseq-CNV/README.md

 ![plot](./pic4.png)

-3.Open the R markdown tutorials:
+3. Open the R markdown tutorials:

 Once you are inside Rstudio, use the file navigation panel at the bottom right to click open your project/ folder then the Lab4/ folder you created, then click open “CopyKAT.Rmd” and “InferCNV.Rmd” .
 We will walk through the basic analysis steps from there.

 ---